Cigna/ibis/README.md

 Generate non ingestion workflows through "building blocks" |	Given hive and shell scripts, IBIS generates oozie workflow	| Automate running any type of script in the Data Lake
 Group tables based on schedule	| Group workflows into subworkflows based on schedule |	Tables with similar schedule can be kicked off using ESP by triggering one workflow.
 Use Parquet |	Store data in Parquet |	Efficient storage + fast queries!
 Follows Lambda Architecture	| Storing data in the base layer, as immutable data Allows for data export to any RDBMS	|
 Creates automated incremental workflows |	Allows you to incrementally ingest data	| Based on a column, generate a where clause data ingestion that will ingest into partitions automatically
 Data validation |	Validate the data was ingested correctly|	Row counts, DDL match, data sampling and stores info in a QA log table
 Map data types to valid Hadoop types|	Match, as close as possible, external data types to Hadoop data types|	Oracle has specific data types like NUMBER which don't exist in Hadoop.
 Map to a valid Hadoop type as best as possible (eg to DECIMAL) by grabbing from metadata tables.
 Other tools map everything directly as string - doesn't work for SAS!
-Isolated Env - PVS |Every different team is having separate team space for all source tables.
+Isolated Env - custom ENV |Every different team is having separate team space for all source tables.
 Workflows can be generated and schedulled without affeting any team.

 ## Functionalities available in IBIS
 Command --help would list the IBIS Functionalities